Tracardi/tracardi-api/docs/installation/workers/installation.md

 ## 2. Commercial Worker for Segmentation and Mapping

-The Commercial Worker for Segmentation, Post-Collection Event Mapping, and Post-Collection Profile Mapping plays a vital role in processing commercial tasks, including segmentation and mapping events and profiles after collection.
+The Commercial Worker for Segmentation, Post-Collection Event Mapping, and Post-Collection Profile Mapping plays a vital role in processing commercial tasks, including segmentation (both workflow and conditional) and mapping events and profiles after collection.

 To run this worker, execute the following Docker command: